-Enjoy the cosy comfort of The Yeti Yurt or Betty's Abode at Flora Bora Forest Lodging near Emma and Christopher Lakes.
-The beautifully crafted and thoughtfully designed yurts - circular tents built from wood and canvas, originating from Central Asia - are the perfect place to become one with nature.
+near Emma and Christopher Lakes.
+The beautifully crafted and thoughtfully designed yurts - circular tents built from wood and canvas, originating in Central Asia - are the perfect place to become one with nature.

+Great Blue Heron Provincial Park also offers a Mongolian yurt to camp out in.
 Large and small yurts are available for rent at Nesslin Lake Campground.
 Prince Albert National Park offers oTENTiks, a cross between an A-frame cabin and prospector tent that kids will love.